 November is National Novel Writing Month!

-Have you ever dreamed of writing the Great American Novel?
+Have you ever dreamed of writing the next Great American Novel?
 Do you have a torrid romance burning inside you?
 Do you know why the aliens are coming to get you, and you have to share the secret of their extra-dimensional technology with the world?
 Then you, my friend, are a prime candidate for NaNoWriMo!

 Each year, National Novel Writing Month (NaNoWriMo) encourages people to take on the challenge of writing a 50,000 word first draft of a novel in only 30 days.
-Each year over 300,000 people participate in Nanowrimo activities around the world.
-The DC Public Library is making a commitment to support our local NaNo Writers, from providing space and some friendly competition to a fantastic prize pack for registered participants who meet their wordcount goal.
+Each year over 300,000 people participate in NaNoWriMo activities around the world.
+The DC Public Library is making a commitment to support our local NaNo Writers by providing helpful resources.

 Come Write In